superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Project Proposal Final/final proposal.md

 \- The application of search and rescue drones can grow the drone and technological development industry.
 This would result in job opportunities and economic stimulation.

+‌## **References**
+[1] DARPA Triage Challenge.
+[Online].
+Available: https://triagechallenge.darpa.mil/.
+[Accessed:
+26-Jan-2024].
+[2] “DTC: FAQ,” DTC | FAQ.
+[Online].
+Available: https://triagechallenge.darpa.mil/faq.
+[Accessed: 26-Jan-2024].
+[3] R. Kloet and P. Mulder, "Drones in Search and Rescue: A New Era in Emergency Response," Journal of Unmanned Vehicle Systems, MDPI.
+[Online].
+Available: https://www.mdpi.com/2072-4292/15/13/3266.
+[Accessed:30-Sep-2024].
+[4] Federal Aviation Administration, “Airspace 101 – Rules of the Sky | Federal Aviation Administration,” Faa.gov, 2021. https://www.faa.gov/uas/getting_started/where_can_i_fly/airspace_101

 ‌

+## **Statement of contribution**

+ &nbsp; The team worked on this proposal as a team through multiple revisions.
+Specifications and the gantt  chart were worked on together as a group while other sub sections were delegated to individual members of the group.
+For revisions, the team met together to discuss changes that needed to be made.
+During revisions, different members were delegated to a different section to get a fresh set of eyes on each part of the document.
+The following breakdown shows who worked on what sections of the current version of the document

+  1) **Introduction:** Reece Gilbert & Gabriel Buckner
+  2) **Challenges/obstacles:** Reece
+  3) **Specification:** Team effort
+  4) **Relevant Literature:** Mathias Hadgewood
+  5) **Timeline:** Team effort
+  6) **Resources:** Mathias Hadgewood
+  7) **Constraints:** Caleb Bucher
+  8) **Set Goals:** Chris Bradley
+9) **Impacts of Drone:** Reece Gilbert